How to get there, where to stay, what to see and eat

-From Batangas Pier, booked a “banca” [boat] or larger going to White Beach or if your luckier you can spot a scheduled boat going direct to Talipanan bay.
-Boat ride from a 70-seater cost around PhP250 [US$6].
+From Batangas Pier, book a “banca” [boat] or larger going to White Beach or if you’re luckier you can spot a scheduled boat going direct to Talipanan bay.
+Boat ride from a 70-seater costs around PhP250 [US$6].
 Half charge for senior citizens and children.
 Pay up the environmental fee of PhP40 [US$1].

-From the White Beach, resorts from Talipanan usually has shuttle service provided for their arriving guests.
+From the White Beach, resorts from Talipanan usually have shuttle service provided for their arriving guests.
 If none, you can take a tricycle ride that usually charges from PhP 100 to 200 [US$5].
-Roads going Talipanan beaches allows a little adventure, it has a short alley uphill with rough road.
-From there splendid view caught you onguard.
+Roads going to Talipanan beaches allow a little adventure, it has a short alley uphill with rough roads.
+From there the splendid view caught you onguard.
 What’s nice about it, if you’re the type who dislikes crowded and noisy beachfront – Talipanan Beach has its unique privacy, it’s like owning the island for a couple of days.

 - Underwater cave at San Antonio

 - Fish Feeding